fdefelici/vs-funreal/docs/DETAILS.md

 CRUD operation on a plugin could produce updates to:
 * Plugin Directory
 * .uplugin (and .uplugin of other plugins depending on it)
-* .Build.cs of other modules depending from module of current plugin
+* .Build.cs of other modules depending from the modules of the current plugin
 * .uproject

 ## Plugin Module